Neil's truly unique story and deep insight make him a highly desired public speaker.

 Neil transitioned from personal training to be a leading UK mental health advocate by the end of 2016, both at home and abroad to deliver talks on the importance of mental health and wellbeing.
 Soon after, he founded 'This Can Happen' in 2017 – an innovative mental health conference tackling challenges in the workplace and bringing solutions to employers and leadership teams.

 In 2018, Neil was awarded an Honorary Doctorate by Bristol University in recognition of his mental health campaigning and advocacy work.<br /> Neil co-founded the charity Beyond Shame Beyond Stigma that same year; a mental health education charity supporting young people.
+By this time, Neil was truly embedded into working full time on mental health and wellbeing, supporting national charities with ambassador services, being involved in public health campaigns and regularly working across media nationally to highlight issues and promote actionable solutions.

 Talks and Events